isomerpages/gb-assist/pages/solutionrepo/solution408.md

 #### Things to Note
 Equipment must meet the following:
--Have a minimum capacity of 5GN
+-Have aMinimum  capacity of 5GN

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Additional criteria:Minimum  30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 No change in vendor allowed